GSAPP-CDP/Smorgasbord/src/content/modules/17-Ambient Computing: Interactivity/17-Intro to Processing - Lighting.md

 ---
 # Sequence: Ambient Computing: Interactivity
 ## Sequence Summary:
-This sequence of modules introduces concepts of interactivity in ambient computing as well as Processing.
+This sequence of modules introduces concepts of ambient computing including inclding interactivity inside of Processing.
+You will learn how to use Processing and create an interactive sketch.
+You will learn how to connect Processing to Microservices using Webhooks; how to work with sound and speech with a microphone and speakers; how to work with Processing Libraries; and how to track the movement of objects and people via a webcam.
 ## Why?
 ambient computing
 low code prototypeability